 Apollo 11 (USA) Launched 16 Jul 1969

-First ever landing of human on the moon surface, Neil Armstrong and Edwin Aldrin became the first men to land on the moon.
+The first-ever landing of humans on the moon surface, Neil Armstrong and Edwin Aldrin became the first men to land on the moon.
 They returned with 20 Kg of sample.
-After that five more landings of human on the moon took place.
+After that five more landings of humans on the moon took place.

 Chandrayaan 1 (India) Launched 22 Oct 2008